amasson84/costcalc/README.md

 ## How to use it

-The structure is higly modulable and can be extended for different projects.
+The structure is highly modular and can be extended for different projects.
-All the information are stored on javascript and the system only uses javascript librairies making really easy to install and update.
+All the information are stored on javascript and the system only uses javascript libraries making really easy to install and update.

 You don't need a specific webserver (but you can use one), just use your github repo and create a pages link your cost calculator will be accessible